dsuryd/dotNetify/blog-dev/content/blog/realtime-postgres/index.md

 ## Web Service Setup

-You can download the source code from [this github repo](https://github.com/dsuryd/dotNetify/tree/master/Demo/React/RealtimeDb.Postgres).
+You can download the source code from [this Github repo](https://github.com/dsuryd/dotNetify/tree/master/Demo/React/RealtimeDb.Postgres).
 This is an ASP.NET project with a React/Typescript front-end and Webpack.
 After installing the npm packages, you can run the project from either Visual Studio or dotnet CLI.

 The code has an entity class for the demo table: